-The aft bench seat is hinged and opens to provide additional seating space.
-To open, grasp both handles and pull away from the transom.
+The fore and aft bench seats are hinged and open to provide additional seating space.
+To open, grasp both handles and pull away from the transom or leaning post wall.
 The seat will lock into its horizontal position.
-To stow, lift the forward edge with the handles and push towards the transom.
+To stow, lift the forward edge with the handles and push towards the transom or leaning post.